 Mystery Shoppers could be you key to reviewing and gaining insights into how your aged or disability care service is delivering the results you want.

-Mystery Shoppers are widely used in the commercial world but we have yet to see more widespread us of these ‘shoppers’ in aged or disability care.
+Mystery Shoppers are widely used in the commercial world but we have yet to see more widespread us of these ‘shoppers’ in aged, home or disability care.

-What are they?
-Mystery Shoppers are used as a marketing tool to measure quality, standards and compliance and to guide service development.
-It has at is roots cultural anthropology where it uses a technique that observes participants interactions with subjects.
-It of course has evolved from these roots and become a fully developed marketing tool for business.
+Mystery Shoppers are used as a marketing tool or resource to measure quality, standards and compliance and to guide service development.
+The idea emerged from the field of cultural anthropology, where it uses a technique that observes participants interactions with subjects.
+It of course has evolved from these roots and has become a fully developed marketing tool for business.

 Before you decide to use Mystery Shoppers you first need to be clear about what areas of your business you want examined and set some survey parameters for their use as well as be clear about what you want assessed.
 It is also recommended to advice staff that such ‘covert’ surveillance is used being used by you.